 The combined Med-Peds Program curriculum has been carefully planned to provide the structured educational and clinical experiences necessary for residents to develop clinical competency in inpatient, outpatient and subspecialty areas of Internal Medicine and Pediatrics over the course of 48 months.
 Residents begin with core inpatient and outpatient rotations and are given progressive responsibility and autonomy over the 48 months of residency.
 Continuity clinics begin in the first month of training and are maintained for the duration of the program.

-Residents complete 24 months of training in each specialty, switching from Internal Medicine to Pediatrics in 4 month blocks.
+Residents complete 24 months of training in each specialty, switching from Internal Medicine to Pediatrics in four month blocks.
 First-year residents spend a total of 8 months in each specialty functioning at the intern level.
 The initial blocks of the first-year take place in clinical areas that are heavily supervised (i.e. inpatient wards, ambulatory clinics, ICU, Emergency Departments), providing a rich exposure to fundamental elements of Internal Medicine and Pediatric care.

 Adult Cardiology is a required rotation during the third Internal Medicine block, and thereafter, subspecialty experiences are gradually added, allowing residents access to subspecialty areas in both fields that offer the clinical experience they will need to practice primary care or enter a subspecialty fellowship program.
 If a resident has a special interest or desire to complete a Global Health Rotation, a unique elective experience can be designed with Program Director approval.